January 31, 2026

 Glenn is preceded in death by his parents; his baby brother, Billy Roy; his previous spouses, Parka Willis and Kathleen Clark; and stepdaughter Rochelle Burleson.

-He is survived by his wife of 23 years, Donna Burleson; daughters Betty Bishop (Steven) and Carol Bryant (Billy); son Joseph Glenn Burleson (Cara); and stepchildren Steve Sosner (April), Pearl Taylor, Nellie Cramer, and Tommy Cramer.
+He is survived by his wife of 23 years, Donna Burleson; daughters Betty Bishop (Steven) and Carol Bryant (Bill); son Joseph Glenn Burleson (Cara); and stepchildren Steve Sosner (April), Pearl Taylor, Nellie Cramer, and Tommy Cramer.
 He is also survived by numerous grandchildren and three great-grandchildren, as well as two brothers, H.M.
 Burleson (Ashley) and Robert Burleson.

 Visitation will be held Sunday, December 7, 2025, from 3:00 to 5:00 p.m. at Blaylock Funeral Home, Brownwood, Texas.